Philosophy

 Workforce planning should match capacity to real priorities.
 Planning headcount without anchoring it to what work actually needs to get done is budgeting theater.

-If mission and values matter, they have to show up in real decisions.
-Not on the wall.
-In the room.
+If mission and values matter, they have to show up in real decisions — in how people are hired, evaluated, and paid.

 People are not headcount.

-They are not interchangeable parts.
-They are the ones doing the work that makes everything possible.
-That does not mean avoiding hard decisions.
-It means making hard decisions well.
+They're the ones doing the work that makes everything possible.
+That doesn't mean avoiding hard decisions — it means making them well.

-Short-term wins that hurt long-term trust are not real wins.
-An organization that produces results through fear or confusion will eventually lose the people it needs most, and those people will leave without saying why.
+Short-term wins that damage long-term trust aren't real wins.
+An organization that gets results through fear or confusion will eventually lose the people it needs most — and those people will leave without saying why.

-The most useful thing technology can do in talent work is reduce ambiguity.
-Make expectations clearer.
-Make tradeoffs more explicit.
-Make reasoning more transparent, especially under time pressure.
+The most useful thing technology can do in talent work is reduce ambiguity — making expectations clearer, tradeoffs more explicit, and reasoning more transparent, especially when time is short.

 ← Back to Home